 - Opioid-Related Overdose Deaths by City Council District, 2015-2016

 - Heat Map of Opioid-Related Overdose Deaths in Allegheny County, 2015-2016

-Heat Maps – The following heat maps use Allegheny County Office of the Medical Examiner (ACOME) data and enable users to filter overdose deaths in the County from 2008 through 2016 by time-period.
+Heat Maps – The following heat maps use Allegheny County Office of the Medical Examiner (ACOME) data and enable users to filter overdose deaths in the County from 2008 through 2017 by time period.
 Certain information has been masked to protect individuals’ identities.

 - Cumulative heat map (over a two-year period)

-- Customizable heat map enables users to filter by six-month period (over an eight-year period)
+- Customizable heat map enables users to filter by six-month period (over a nine-year period)